Anti-Jewish laws: Nazi Germany

 The 1933 Law for the Restoration of the Professional Civil Service excluded all "non-Aryans", including those who had even just one Jewish grandparent (in contrast to the way the Nuremberg Laws of 1935 regarded such people, as "quarter-Jews ("Vierteljuden")) from the civil service.
 In 1935, the Nazis passed the Nuremberg Laws which forbid Jews from citizenship and prohibited sexual relations and marriages between Jews and "Aryans".
 The total number of laws against Jews reached 400 since the end of the war.
 The issuing of laws begun in 1933, with 80 until the Nuremberg Laws, and the other decrees were issued against the Jews after the Nuremberg Laws.

 Fascist Italy

 The Manifesto of Race published on July 14, 1938, prepared for the enactment of racial laws to be introduced.
 The Italian Racial Laws were passed on November 18, 1938, excluding Jews from the civil service, the armed forces, and the National Fascist Party, and restricting Jewish ownership of certain companies and property; intermarriage was also prohibited.
-The legislation remained in effect after the fall of Mussolini for the first months of the Badoglio government, before being repealed on January 20, 1944.
+The legislation remained in effect after the fall of Mussolini during the first months of the Badoglio government, before they were repealed on January 20, 1944.